rchrisarevalo/personal-website/README.md

 # UPDATES (made on November 4, 2021):

 * Dependabot detected multiple vulnerable dependencies in the codebase for this website.
-I am happy to say that a majority of those dependencies (minus one since there was no immediate fix for it) have been upgraded to their latest versions.
+I am happy to say that all of them have been upgraded to their latest version and all vulnerabilities have been addressed.

 # Copyright Notice